SomeWeekendReading/someweekendreading.github.io/_posts/2025-01-04-valves-bivalves.md

 <a href="{{ site.baseurl }}/images/2025-01-04-valves-bivalves-clam-water-detector.jpg"><img src="{{ site.baseurl }}/images/2025-01-04-valves-bivalves-clam-water-detector-thumb.jpg" width="400" height="202" alt="A mussel with a magnet and spring glued to its shell, so when it closes it trips a switch" title="A mussel with a magnet and spring glued to its shell, so when it closes it trips a switch" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>
 <iframe width="400" height="224" src="https://www.youtube.com/embed/h1lRDdPbhio?si=IHgleAzoxoiJMjDe" allow="accelerometer; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></iframe>
+<iframe width="400" height="224" src="https://www.youtube.com/embed/i0RkEs3Xwf0?si=5Jv8CuhGb7r4DHeV" allow="accelerometer; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></iframe>
 It appears that the city of Poznań, in western Poland, has an intriguing method of assaying and controlling their water supply. <sup id="fn1a">[[1]](#fn1)</sup> <sup id="fn2a">[[2]](#fn2)</sup>
 <sup id="fn3a">[[3]](#fn3)</sup> <sup id="fn4a">[[4]](#fn4)</sup> <sup id="fn5a">[[5]](#fn5)</sup>
-They're partly worried about terrorist attacks on the water supply, but also about bacterial contamination.
+<sup id="fn6a">[[6]](#fn6)</sup> They're partly worried about terrorist attacks on the
+water supply, but also about bacterial contamination.
 And, being in an old East-Bloc nation, the occasional heavy metal contaminant, like chromium.
 It's a problem, having to test for so many things at once!

 They came upon an intriguing solution, involving local mussels.
 They normally are very sensitive to a variety of pollutants, which cause them to close their shells.
 So 8